rdyson/morsel/README.md

 ## How it works

 1. Forward article links to an email address
-2. A daily cron job generates a podcast script (Claude API) based on the articles you saved, converts it to audio (Edge TTS), and uploads the episode to S3-compatible storage
+2. A daily cron job generates a podcast script (Claude API) based on the articles you've sent, converts it to audio (Edge TTS), and uploads the episode to S3-compatible storage
 3. Subscribe to the RSS feed in any podcast app

 ## Requirements